ErpNetDocs/tech/modules/community/social-interactions/social-reactions.md

     - SAD
     - ANGRY

-- **Creation Time Utc** - automatically set by the server to the time of initial creation of the reaction.
+- **Creation time Utc** - automatically set by the server to the time of initial creation of the reaction.